AlekseyUsov/vagrant/README.md

 # Security Notes
 The box is provisioned with a pre-created public key that corresponds to the private key `files/vagrant`.
 You can (and should) replace it with your own and make sure you specify the corresponding private key in the Vagrantfile by setting **config.ssh.private_key_path**.

+# Compatibility
+Tested with all combinations of the following versions of Packer and Linux flavors:
+Packer:
+* 1.0.4

+Vagrant:
+* 1.9.7
+* 1.9.8

+Linux:
+* Debian GNU/Linux 9
+* Fedora 26
+* Linux Mint 18.2.